MooersLab/scimaxuserconfig/README.md

 A time stamp is included in the BibTeX entry.
 This time stamp can narrow the search for the most recently entered entries using Emacs or JabRef.

-JabRef can send a selected entry to a latex or org-mode buffer in Emacs as a citekey if JabRef has been configured to use Emacs as its default external editor under Option/Preferences.
+JabRef can send a selected entry to a LaTeX or org-mode buffer in Emacs as a citekey if JabRef has been configured to use Emacs as its default external editor under Option/Preferences.
+Just enter *cmd-L*.
+This is very cool!

-Note that *exciting* in the list above a tab-trigger for a snippet that I stored in the bibtex-mode folder that I created in the snippets folder.
+Note that *exciting* in the list above a tab-trigger for a yasnippet snippet that I stored in the bibtex-mode folder that I created in the snippets folder.
 It has the keywords for the *exciting* cluster of projects.
 These keywords ease retrieval of the bibtex entries in JabRef.

-I have add the keywords as tags to the PDFs by using the tags program.
+I add the keywords as tags to the PDFs by using the terminal based[tags]() program.
-These are meant to aid in the selection of PDFs with the finder in the Mac.
+These tags aid in the selection of PDFs with the finder in the Mac.
+All PDFs revelant to a manuscript have the manuscript's project number as a tag.
+These tags negate the desire to store PDFs in individual folders.

+Unfortunately, Emacs does not utilize these tags, yet.
+Emacs has its own system of tags that akind to bookmarks inside of documents.